chescalante/light-switches-demo/README.md

 Simple demonstration of truth tables in Javascript, inspired by Uncle Bob's [keynote](https://www.youtube.com/watch?v=-1CuAiKdBQs).

-It can be used for educational purposes.
+It can be used for educational purposes..

     Check: src/handleLight.js